realchonk/accounthing/README.md

 - bash
 - gpg (optional)
 - git (optional)
-- dialog (optional, or interactive mode)
+- dialog (optional, only for interactive mode)
 - pdflatex and LaTeX modules (`texlive-most` on Arch Linux)

 ## Troubleshooting